 Title IX makes it clear that violence and harassment based on sex and gender (which Includes sexual orientation and gender identity/expression) is a civil rights offense subject to the same kinds of accountability and the same kinds of support applied to offenses against other protected categories such as race, national origin, color, religion, age, status as a person with a disability, veteran's status or genetic information.
-If you or someone you know has been harassed or assaulted, you are encouraged to report it to the Title IX Coordinator in the Office of Equal Opportunity and Affirmative Action, 135 Park Building, (801) 581-8365, or the Office of the Dean of Students, 270 Union Building, (801) 581-7066.
+If you or someone you know has been harassed or assaulted, you are encouraged to report it to the Title IX Coordinator in the Office of Equal Opportunity and Affirmative Action.
+Office of Equal Opportunity and Affirmative Action Title IX/ADA/Section 504 at University of Utah is located at 383 South University Street, Level 1 OEO Suite, Salt Lake City, UT 84112, OEO@utah.edu.
 For support and confidential consultation, contact the Center for Student Wellness, SSB 328, (801) 581-7776.
 To report to the police, contact the Department of Public Safety, (801) 585-2677(COPS).
+If there is any question regarding the OEO policy, please contact our OEO liaison, Natalie Montoya, at natalie.montoya@utah.edu to arrange a meeting or visit her in the College of Humanities, Dean's office LNCO 2100.